 Relief for Allergies at School

-Relief for allergies at school and day care is an urgent problem for many
+Relief for allergies at school and day care is an urgent problem for many parents and kids.

-seasonal allergies, and one in every 17 children under the age of 3 has a food
+Consider the statistics: As many as 40% of children in the U.S. suffer from seasonal allergies, and one in every 17 children under the age of 3 has a food allergy.

--- to keep allergies at school under control?
+How can you work with teachers, coaches, the school nurse -- and your family -- to keep allergies at school under control?
 How can you help your child avoid missing important class days and be comfortable and productive while in school?

 If your child's allergies are moderate to severe, you'll probably need to talk to the doctor about medication.
 But taking control of environmental and lifestyle triggers can also help your child by limiting exposure to allergens.

 Talk to Teachers About Your Child's Allergies